PRESERVING AMERICA’S MOST HISTORIC COMMUNITIES OF COLOR!

 These places have not been fully accredited or recognized for their contributions to American history.
 Now today, we are faced with disappearing places as a result of gentrification and other compromising forces.
 Preserving Communities of Color is a national movement that focuses on protecting and preserving these communities and renewing them into inclusive places and cultural destinations.

 Only 8% of the landmarks listed on the National Register of Historic Places represent places of color.
-The 8% includes Native American, Latino and Asian American.
+Along with African Americans, that 8% includes Native American, Latino and Asian American.
 Brent Leggs, National Trust Officer

 ABOUT OUR MOVEMENT